neuvector/docs/user/pages/05.policy/09.dlp/docs.md

 This means that, while this feature is named WAF, it is useful and applicable to any network traffic, not only web application traffic, and therefore provides broader protections than simple WAFs.
 For example, API security can be enforced on outbound connections to an external api service, allowing only GET requests and blocking POSTs.

-Also note that, while similar to DLP, the inspection is for incoming traffic to EVERY pod/container within the group, while DLP applies inspection to incoming and outgoing traffic from the group only (ie the security boundary), not internal traffic in the group (e.g. not east-west within a Group's containers).
+Also note that, while similar to DLP, the inspection is for incoming traffic to EVERY pod/container within the group, while DLP applies inspection to incoming and outgoing traffic from the group only (i.e. the security boundary), not internal traffic in the group (e.g. not east-west within a Group's containers).

 ![waf](waf_sensors.png)

 #### DLP Sensors
 DLP Sensors are the patterns that are used to inspect traffic.
 Built in sensors such as credit card and U.S. social security have predefined regular expressions.
 You can add custom sensors by defining regex patterns to be used in that sensor.
-Note that, while similar to WAF, DLP applies inspection to incoming and outgoing traffic from the group only (ie the security boundary), not internal traffic in the group (e.g. not east-west within a Group's containers).
+Note that, while similar to WAF, DLP applies inspection to incoming and outgoing traffic from the group only (i.e. the security boundary), not internal traffic in the group (e.g. not east-west within a Group's containers).
 WAF inspection is for incoming traffic only to EVERY pod/container within the group.

 ![dlp](sensors.png)